mlx93/ClipForge/PHASE_1_75_HANDOFF.md

 # Phase 1.75 Implementation - Agent Handoff Brief

 > **Status Update**: Phase 1.75, Phase 2, and Phase 3 are now complete.
 All critical issues resolved and UI polish features implemented successfully.
+Phase 3 added keyboard shortcuts, hover previews, export time estimates, and comprehensive code cleanup.

 ## Mission
 ClipForge's MVP is nearly complete, but during demo recording we discovered **6 critical video player and trim issues** that break core functionality and must be fixed before Phase 2 UI polish.
 Your task is to implement all fixes documented in `Post_PRD1_spec_middle.md` (270 lines), which provides detailed root cause analysis, fix strategies (pseudo-code/logic only), and comprehensive testing scenarios for each issue. **The most critical issue (#0) is that the video player's timestamp and progress bar freeze during playback** - they only update when pausing, creating a severely broken UX where users can't see current playback time.